Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 public static ThirdPartyAPI
 {
     // Let's assume that the argument is a string that contains the
-    // name of the Device and no two Devices will have the
+    // name of the Device and no two Devices have the
     // same name in the external API. public static Action<string> deviceAdded;
     public static Action<string> deviceRemoved;